 Usually, it takes a few days to get a Schengen Visa renewal.
 However, in some cases, you may wait up to a month before you receive your response.

 Although it is easy to travel through Europe once you get your Schengen Visa, it is essential to respect specific validity rules.
 If you overstay your visa, or if you enter a country without having the proper permit, you will be deported.

 To make sure that you understand your visa validity and duration of stay, you can seek legal guidance.
 The IAS has already helped several travellers with their visa queries, and we are ready to offer you our bespoke service.

 One of our solicitors can also help you find the Schengen Visa type to suit your travelling purposes.
-Get in touch today or ask for a free call back from our advisers.
+Get in touch today to book an appointment with one of our lawyers.
+We have locations in Birmingham, Manchester, London and other areas, but if you can’t make it to one of our offices, our lawyers also offer remote appointments.